brought to you by our platinum sponsor

 The conference aims to address the roadblocks to sharing the learning and insights that sit in the hands of a few, but could potentially change the lives of people with DLD.

-The cost to register starts from AUD $50 (ticket sales open Wed 21 July 2021) and the proceeds from the conference will go towards establishing a DLD Research Grant that will be launched in 2022.
+The cost to register starts from AUD $50 and the profits from the conference will go towards establishing a DLD Research Grant that will be launched in 2022.

 Access IDLDRC from Anywhere in the World